openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 Here:
  - Convert U8 to FP32 precision
  - Convert current color format (BGR) to RGB
  - Resize to model's height/width. **Note** that if model accepts dynamic size, e.g. {?, 3, ?, ?}, `resize` will not know how to resize the picture, so in this case you should specify target height/width on this step.
-See also [TBD]
+See also <code>ov::preprocess::PreProcessSteps::resize()</code>
  - Subtract mean from each channel.
 On this step, color format is RGB already, so `100.5` will be subtracted from each Red component, and `101.5` will be subtracted from `Blue` one.
  - Divide each pixel data to appropriate scale value.
 In this example each `Red` component will be divided by 50, `Green` by 51, `Blue` by 52 respectively
  - **Note:** last `convert_layout` step is commented out as it is not necessary to specify last layout conversion.
 PrePostProcessor will do such conversion automatically